Motus GI Holdings, Inc. (MOTS): History, Ownership, Mission, How It Works & Makes Money

 Year established

-The predecessor entity, Motus GI Medical Technologies Ltd., was founded in Israel in 2008.
-The current holding company, Motus GI Holdings, Inc., was incorporated in Delaware in 2016 as part of a reorganization ahead of its public offering.
+The original technology development began in Israel with the predecessor entity, Motus GI Medical Technologies Ltd., founded in 2008.
+The current holding company, Motus GI Holdings, Inc., was formally incorporated in Delaware in 2016 as part of a reorganization to prepare for its public offering.

 Original location